deta/space-docs/src/pages/docs/en/learn/why-personal-cloud.md

 Under the [public cloud](/en/introduction/personal-cloud#the-public-cloud) model, web developers with an idea need to do a lot to bring it to the world.

-They have to code their idea, but they also have to create, pay for, and operate the infrastructure to run it for others.
+They have to code their idea, but they also have to create, pay for, and operate the infrastructure to run it.
 This is a lot of work.
-For apps to span the globe, this barrier usually requires teams of operational experts fighting [a large number of cloud tools](https://landscape.cncf.io/).
+For apps to serve users around the globe, this barrier usually requires teams of operational experts fighting [a large number of cloud tools](https://landscape.cncf.io/).

 Using the [personal cloud](/en/introduction/personal-cloud#the-personal-cloud), things are different.
 Individuals just write the code for their app, assuming that they're the only user.
 Then, they can deploy their app to their own cloud and use it privately for themselves.